Things to Keep in Mind When Building an Engineering Blog

 Back when I was responsible for running the company blog, I was intent on getting content from as many teams as possible—not least of all the engineering team.

-At some tech companies, it isn’t unusual to see a main blog and a few niche blogs run by teams within the company (most notably design and engineering).
+At some tech companies, it isn’t unusual to see the main blog and a few niche blogs run by teams within the company (most notably design and engineering).
 The company blog was too small to split up, and that alone meant that we could be creative and experiment with different types of content.
 Nonetheless, a lot of the challenges that I've experienced sourcing content from internal writers also applies to organizations with team-based blogs.

 What Makes Engineering Blog Posts Successful